Jean-Baptiste Le Chevalier

-Jean-Baptiste Le Chevalier (July 1, 1752, in Trelly, Manche department to July 2, 1836, in Paris, Saint-Étienne-du-Mont) was a French scholar, astronomer and archaeologist.
+Jean-Baptiste Le Chevalier (July 1, 1752, in Trelly, Manche department – July 2, 1836, in Paris, Saint-Étienne-du-Mont) was a French scholar, astronomer and archaeologist.

 Le Chevalier studied in Paris and taught from 1772 to 1778 at several colleges.
 He was appointed by the French Ambassador to the Ottoman Empire Choiseul-Gouffier to undertake archaeological research in the region.
 He visited Italy and the north-west coast of Anatolia, where he devoted his studies particularly to the identification of Troy.

 After the outbreak of the French Revolution he returned to France.
 In 1790 he travelled to London, toured Europe in the following years and returned only in 1795 to France.

-Since 1806 he was employed as the first curator of the Sainte-Geneviève Library in Paris.
+In 1806 he was employed as the first curator of the Sainte-Geneviève Library in Paris.